 It helps in not losing focus on your goals and acts as a reminder of why you want to achieve a certain goal.
 When you write down your goals, you are committing yourself to do it.
 It reminds your brain that this is important for you and thus your brain causes you to notice more opportunities which help in achieving them.

 Having a written plan in your journal will help you kick procrastination habit and bring more order in your life by getting things done.

-3. Write about your desires
+3. you can Write about your desires

-It can be about ideas for expanding business, the kind of body you want to have, the places you want to go, the activities you want to check off your bucket list, the new dish you want to make etc.
+It can be about ideas for expanding a business, the kind of body you want to have, the places you want to go, the activities you want to check off your bucket list, the new dish you want to make etc.

 A journal is a great place to jot down all these.
 Research has proved that what we write down we retain more.
 Thus, there are more chances of taking action.
 And you definitely want to have those wonderful experiences, right?